Hole Digging Master Review – How Deep Can You Dig Into This Game?

 - The depth meter is shown on the side.

-- Hidden artifacts to display on the shelf in the shed.
+- Hidden artefacts to display on the shelf in the shed.

 - High replay value as you reset the game world after finishing the story.

-- The performance is better in this version mainly because it is using the Unreal 5 engine.
+- The performance is better in this version mainly because it uses the Unreal 5 engine.

-- The depth you go is far, and it changes a lot of the earth you dig through.
+- The depth you can go is far, and it changes a lot of the earth you dig through, acting like biomes almost.

 Hole Digging Master Review Cons: